gautemo/Gaute-Meek-Olsen/src/dev-blog/quality-assess-your-website-with-lighthouse.md

 The `collect` option is for which pages to audit.
 If you have multiple .html files in the folder, you might only need the `staticDistDir` set.
 But if you have a Single Page Application (SPA) with multiple routes, you can add the `staticDistDir`, `isSinglePageApplication: true`, and `url` with an array of routes to assess.

 `assert` allows you to control what it asserts.
 For `preset` you can set `lighthouse:all`, `lighthouse:recommended`, or `lighthouse:no-pwa`.
 Where all is very aggressive and can't have any failures.
 Recommended evaluates the assertions on what they recommend, which is a more realistic assessment.
 No PWA option is the same as recommended, except it doesn't assess the PWA category.
 You can also be more specific in `assertions`.
 Since recommended only gives error when the score is below 50, I'm using `"categories:performance": ["error", { "minScore": 0.9 }]` to give an error if it's below 90 to be more strict.
-You can also turn off specific rules, i.e. `"unsized-images": "off"`.
+You can also turn off specific rules, e.g. `"unsized-images": "off"`.

 Now if you want to keep the report, you can use `upload` with `target` to upload the report to a server.
 If you don't want to save them yourself, you can use the `temporary-public-storage` option provided by Lighthouse.
 This will upload the report on a temporary page you can get access to for free.